-How do you reinvent a classic banana 🍌 bread the Mediterranean way?
-Simply add tahini and olive oil instead of butter, and dates instead of sugar.
+How do you reinvent a classic banana bread the Mediterranean way?
+Simply add to your banana bread tahini and olive oil instead of butter, and date instead of sugar.
 The end result is an explosion of flavors!

 You are going to love this tahini date banana bread.
 It is nutty, fluffy, and soft.
-Made gluten-free and naturally sweetened, it is great for breakfast, snack, or dessert.
+Made gluten-free and naturally sweetened, it is great for breakfast, snacks, or dessert.